cakephp/docs/en/development/routing.rst

 and allows you to define application specific routes you want used.
 Routes declared in this file are processed top to bottom when incoming requests are matched.
 This means that the order you place routes can affect how routes are parsed.
-Its generally a good idea to place most frequently visited routes at the top of the routes file if possible.
+It's generally a good idea to place most frequently visited routes at the top of the routes file if possible.
 This will save having to check a number of routes that won't match on each request.
 After connecting routes you can manipulate the order of routes using